 - Try to have fun.
 Internships are great.
 You learn stuff, you get some pocket money, you get to live in the big city and hang out with bankers, you get your first taste of real responsibility.
 It’s one of the best parts of being a student.
 Exude positive energy and that will always work in your favor.

-What to do After your Internship is Over (Keep-your-teeth-clean Phase)
+6. What to do After your Internship is Over (Followup Phase)

 Great, you made it!
 So you are back from your awesome internship and you have been telling all your friends how awesome it was and now its back to the classroom.
 Is there something you can still do?